CrunchyData/crunchy-katacoda/kube/basics/introop/03-cluster-delete.md

 ## Summary

-And with that you have cleaned up all the pieces of your clusters you wanted.
-Using The Operator you were able to reduce complicated and repetitive task to a simple command.
+And with that you have cleaned up all the pieces of your clusters that you wanted to.
+Using The Operator you were able to reduce complicated and repetitive tasks to simple commands.